The Evolution of a Mormon Mommy Blogger

 I asked her whether she had a support system in other bloggers.
 She does, she says, and they agree that the forums seem to reserve special vitriol for her.
 “That’s always made me feel kind of better, like, ‘At least I’m not making that up.’”
 From my perusal of GOMI, it does seem like Lovin is the focus of particularly mean-spirited examination.
 But she is also the focus of particular partisanship.
 For many readers, Lovin took on a kind of underdog status — partly because of her GOMI haters, partly because some of the elements that made her a Mormon Mommy Blogger are no longer in play.

 But we at Team Nat still inhabit the catty universe that spawns a place like GOMI.
 We are keepers of mommy blogger folklore — we trawl social-media feeds for esoteric knowledge.
 This lore, for example, holds that Lovin feuded with another woman in Matchar’s Salon piece.
 (Now a wildly popular blogger with a luggage line and five children.)
-Women who read these blogs talk about this rift like it’s the WWE, and one its pivotal moments is known as the “White wall incident.”
+Women who read these blogs talk about this rift like it’s the WWE, and one of its pivotal moments is known as the “white wall incident.”
 The other blogger posed for a photo against a white wall — something Lovin often did to showcase her outfits — and wrote that it “felt so dumb.”
 The forums, and the group texts, were aflame at this obvious provocation.
 If you think this is stupid I don’t really know what to tell you — it is stupid.

 I have to ask Lovin about it.
 My friends and I would text about this, I tell her, and wonder whether we were collectively fabricating these backstage dramas for our own titillation.
 “I asked myself that question so many times,” Lovin says.
 “Is this real, or am I imagining this?”
 (The strife was real, she tells me, to the point that she stopped going to the church she and the other blogger both attended, with the blessing of her husband, the family’s priesthood holder.)